Younger people with dementia

 Talking with other people can help you to deal with your diagnosis.
 You may find that you only want to talk to your husband or wife, or close family.
 Or it may be difficult talking to those closest to you.
 Thinking and talking about these feelings can take the fear away, knowing that you have control over future events.
 Or if not control, knowing that you have a say in what happens to you.
 Talking to your doctor about treatments, drugs, counselling, group support, occupational therapy and complementary therapies can help you feel more in control.
 You may also find support is available from social services and other voluntary organisations, such as MIND, Age Concern, the Samaritans, as well as the Alzheimer's Society.

 You can also find information from the 'Forget Me Not' service.
 This is an award winning service which can offer great guidance and support to younger people with dementia.
-To find out more, click the link below:-

 Do you know a young person or a child who will be affected by a relative with dementia?